-The new Master’s degree program in Digital Humanities from Université PSL is the fruit of a collaboration between ENC, ENS, EPHE and EHESS.
+The new Master’s degree program in Digital Humanities from Université PSL is the fruit of a collaboration between ENC-PSL, ENS-PSL, EPHE-PSL and EHESS.
 Designed for university graduates seeking to expand their knowledge of their discipline (history and philology, literature, archeology, etc.), the program is intended to teach students how to mine and analyze humanities data.

 Acquire the critical dual skillsets required to conduct independent research in the digital and computational humanities.